-How to completely delete the cache on iPhone
+How to completely delete the cache on your iPhone?

-It is impossible to completely remove the cache, also known as the “Other” section, without performing a complete reset of the iPhone.
-No computer utility, much less any App Store app, is able to completely deal with the cache.
-Therefore, if the cache on your iPhone is really not letting live, then this radical method will truly bail you out.
+It is impossible to remove the cache, also known as the “Other” section, without performing a complete reset of the iPhone.
+No computer utility, much less any App Store app, can deal with the cache completely.
+Therefore, if the cache on your iPhone is not letting you live, this radical method will bail you out.

 - At first, open the “Settings” menu.